 For instance, when you reward your dog with a treat for responding to a sitting command, they have done other things such as stand up by the time they receive their treat.
 As a result, they can get confused, as they may have misinterpreted the reward for standing instead of sitting.
 The sound of a click should be implemented while your dog is showing good behaviour, not afterwards.
 Unlike the traditional method mentioned above, a clicker can mark the exact moment your pet has responded correctly to a command.

 Remember that when it comes to clicker training, timing is everything - click at the exact moment your dog responds correctly to your demand.
-Also, if the treat you are offering is food, you should cut down the amount of food they consume daily so that they don’t put on weight.
-With that in mind, implement the following steps to clicker train your puppy:
+Also, if the treat you are offering is food, you should cut down the amount of food they consume daily so that they don’t put on weight, you can even use some of their dry food to help them with their training.
+With that in mind, implement the following steps to clicker-train your puppy:

-Before starting the training process, you need to teach your dog that the click means a reward.
+- Before starting the training process, you need to teach your dog that the click means a reward.
 Simply take your dog somewhere quiet (without any distractions), press down the clicker just once and give them a reward immediately after.
 Do not click if your dog is showing discouraging behaviour.
-Repeat this process for a few days, in bouts of around two minutes a couple of times throughout the day.
-Continue this step until they look at you as if to expect a reward immediately after you click.
+Repeat this process for a few days, in bouts of around two minutes a few times throughout the day.
+Continue this step until they look at you as if to expect a reward immediately after you click, now you can start to teach them new tricks!

 - Look - training your dog to look at you.